-- 7.1.18 The Bradford District Partnership's (BDP) 'Stronger Communities Together' Strategy (2018-2023) focuses upon a shared vision: 'to make Bradford District a great place for everyone a place where all our children have a great start in life, where businesses are supported to create good jobs and workers have the skills to succeed, a place where people live longer, and have healthier lives and all our neighbourhoods are good places to live with decent homes for everyone'. - 7.1.19 Key priorities include equality of opportunity addressing factors affecting economic participation and poverty. - 7.1.20 Recent work by the Town Fund partnerships for Keighley and Shipley has been considered in developing the Local Plan and key priorities. - 7.1.21 The Local Plan includes a focus upon regeneration, jobs and skills development together with helping create healthy safe places. - 7.1.22 Bradford's new economic strategy 'Pioneering, Confident and Connected' was one of the original drivers for the partial review of the Core Strategy and is embedded within the employment policies within the Local Plan. - 7.1.23 The BDP 'Children, Young People and Families Plan 2017-20' sets out a vision and series of priorities for children, young people and families, how the plan will achieve these.
-There are particular Local Plan connections through health orientated policies to the strategy in relation to reducing health and social inequalities, including tackling child poverty and reducing obesity.
-There are also connections to this work to the 'Connecting people and place for better health and wellbeing A Joint Health and Wellbeing Strategy for Bradford and Airedale, 2018-2023', with its priorities focused upon giving children a great start in life; ensuring people in Bradford have good mental health and people in all parts of the District are living well and ageing well together with supporting the development of the District as a healthy place to live, learn and work.
+- 7.1.18 Recent work by the Town Fund partnerships for Keighley and Shipley has been considered in developing the Local Plan and key priorities. - 7.1.19 The Local Plan includes a focus upon regeneration, jobs and skills development together with helping create healthy safe places. - 7.1.20 Bradford's economic strategy which is currently being updated will inform the local plan as it progresses to the next stage. - 7.1.21 The Bradford District Children and Young People's Strategy 2023-2025 'sets out a vision and priorities for children, young people and families, how the plan will achieve these.
+There are specific local plan connections through health orientated policies to the strategy in relation to reducing health and social inequalities, including tackling child poverty and reducing obesity.
 The Local Plan includes a significant focus upon creating healthy places including a major strategic policy focus.